kimdesok/Computer-Vision-Transformers/README.md

 ---

 ### Brief Discussion → Experimental Hypothesis
-ResNet-50 consistently shows lower accuracy (~0.70–0.80) compared to ViTs, likely due to weaker regularization and reduced generalization across datasets.
+ResNet-50 consistently shows lower accuracy (AUC: 0.90–0.95) compared to ViTs (higher than 0.95), likely due to weaker regularization and reduced generalization across datasets.
 We hypothesize that **ViT models trained on weakly labeled WSI datasets (TCGA)** will outperform CNN baselines in classification, and when coupled with NLP-generated clinical reporting, will yield a robust multimodal framework for pathology.
-[See the above model diagram][1].

 ---
 ### Note on Pilot Projects